vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 Tangible is working on a solution to this problem.
 A collaboration with Chainlink and an independant auditor should allow an objective oracle price feed for all Tangibles real estate TNFTs (more in the following section).

+### Regulatory Risk

+Real Estate NFTs may be classified as securities tokens, which may require registration with the UK Financial Conduct Authority (FCA).
+In the absence of clear regulatory guidance, an official Legal Opinion (LO) on the proposed business model would serve as justification for the compliance of the tokenization.
+We requested access to the LO statement from the team, and they have shared it with us.
+The document was examined by Llama Risk legal counsel, then following its provisions and confirmation by Tangible we were assured that their operations are exempt from registration with the FCA.

+As regulatory clarity continues to be a challenge for projects offering RWAs such as real estate NFTs, securing quality legal guidance is essential.
+The Tangible team currently solicits legal advice on a weekly basis and say they will have an in-house legal and compliance team starting in June.

 ### Oracle Risk

 Tangible implemented a fingerprint oracle solution for pricing its RWAs TNFTs.
 A fingerprint oracle uses a unique ID assigned to each product (product_id = a string representing a unique item).
 This way, Tangible can map each item to its market price, provided by their suppliers.
 Fingerprints are assigned to products before the TNFT is minted, and token IDs are mapped to the fingerprint after minting.
 This solution is also chosen because it fits within the limited block size of the Polygon sidechain.